-There are several ways to express the meaning behind 'if' in Japanese. なら is one of them.
-It is a conjunction that means 'if the preceding phrase is true, then...'
+There are several ways to express the meaning behind “if” in Japanese. なら is one of them.
+It means “if the preceding phrase is true, then…”

 It may be best to memorize example sentences.

 -i Adjectives: Adjective + なら [You can also use の: -i Adj + の + なら]

 takai nara, kawanai.

 If it is expensive, I won’t buy it.

 If it is interesting, I want to see it.